 The defendant moved for summary adjudication of the bystander claim on the ground that these facts do not satisfy the prerequisites of Thing.
 The court granted the motion over plaintiff’s argument that her belief that it was “more probable than not” that her husband had been injured presented a triable issue of fact.

 The court denies the writ, finding plaintiff’s belief in her husband’s probable injury is insufficient to satisfy Thing.
 Bystanders found to have standing in previous cases despite their lack of visual perception of the accident had a “reasonable certainty” of injury to a close relation because of the nature of their perception, or came upon the scene while the injurious event was still in progress.
-Here, plaintiff had only a “more-likely-than-not fear” that her husband had been injured.
+Here, plaintiff had only a “more-likely-than-not fear” that her husband had been injured as injury costs can be rather high.

 Note that this issue was decided on a writ petition, when it could have been appealed from a subsequent final judgment in the action.
 Apparently, the court felt this issue was of such importance that deciding it on a writ petition was appropriate.